Galileo (1975 film): Release and reception

 On the other hand, many critics have reacted negatively to the performance by Topol as Galileo.
 Jay Cocks, reviewing the film for Time in 1975, wrote: "Topol misses the role's strength, both in character and intellect.
 Most of the actors around him, however, are superb: John Gielgud, Margaret Leighton, Edward Fox, Patrick Magee, John McEnery."
 Canby, writing in The New York Times in 1975, complained: "There is one problem with the film, and it is a major one; the casting of Topol in the title role ... although he's a big man he imparts no sense of intellectual heft. ... but the rest of the production has exceptional style and intelligence, the sort of things one should be able to expect from the American Film Theater."

-The original 1947 theatrical performance, also directed by Losey, received a similar criticism, only then it was Charles Laughton who played Galileo.
+The original 1947 theatrical performance received a similar criticism, only then it was Charles Laughton who played Galileo.
 Tom Milne makes this a criticism of Losey's directing, writing that "Topol is allowed to get away with presenting Galileo as a hero, which makes nonsense of Brecht's condemnation of him as a coward for his betrayal of science".
 Some recent reviewers have been much more positive about Topol's performance, including von Tunzelmann and Robert Benson.

 Martin Walsh added a different perspective, writing in 1975 that "Losey may not be the radical director Brecht deserves.
 But his production is consistently restrained and allows the incomparable intelligence of Brecht's text to thrust through to us."

 Home media

-The first release of the film to home media didn't occur until 2003, when Kino International produced region 1 DVDs of all fourteen films from American Film Theatre.
+The first physical release didn't occur until 2003, when Kino International produced region 1 DVDs of all fourteen films from American Film Theatre.
 The Galileo DVD includes interviews with Topol and producer Otto Plaschke.
 The DVD box art lists different actors than were highlighted in the original 1975 theatrical release poster.
 The DVD transfer was reviewed by Noel Megahey in 2004.

-The release of the DVD gave rise to a new round of reviews of the film, both negative and positive.
+The DVD release gave rise to a new round of reviews of the film, both negative and positive.